vmware-tanzu/community-edition/docs/site/content/docs/latest/register_tmc.md

     The commands create a namespace called `vmware-system-tmc` and install the Tanzu Mission Control cluster agent on the management cluster.
 The installation process may take a few minutes.

-   1. (Optional) After you successfully register a management cluster, you can add any existing Tanzu Kubernetes clusters that are currently managed by the management cluster to Tanzu Mission Control.
+   1. (Optional) After you successfully register a management cluster, you can add any existing workload clusters that are currently managed by the management cluster to Tanzu Mission Control.
 To manage these clusters in Tanzu Mission Control, see [Add a Workload Cluster into Tanzu Mission Control Management](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-78908829-CB4E-459F-AA81-BEA415EC9A11.html) in the Tanzu Mission Control documentation.

 ## What's Next